 “I haven’t been out that much because of lockdown but when I do, people do recognise me,” he admits.
 “People tell me their story believing they are going to get on the show!
 I receive a lot of post asking about items too.”

-If you love him on The Repair Shop we also think you'll be a fan of Jay's new series, Touring Toolshed where he and Sir David Jason tour the UK helping people out with their unique DIY projects.
+He also did a show called Touring Toolshed, where he and Sir David Jason travelled around the UK helping people out with their unique DIY projects.

-Feet firmly on the ground, Jay is not, however, the type of person to let his TV success go to his head.
-Self-deprecating, warm and very likeable, he is exactly the same in the flesh as on screen.
+Feet firmly on the ground, Jay is says that he is not, however, the type of person to let his TV success go to his head.
 “I have had 45 years of living and then all of a sudden you are getting this attention!” he adds.

 “My partner is proud, yes, but I have family members and friends who are also proud.
 They ring up and say ‘Jay seeing you on telly is like we are on the telly, I am so proud of you’.
 It means a lot to me.
 I am lucky because I enjoy what I do and I don’t see it as work.”